+These are usually self-initiated changes – you are behind the change.
+These types of changes may be as simple as deciding to stop on the way to work for coffee when you usually drive straight to your destination or as complex as determining which nanny job you should accept.
 There is also change that occurs circumstantially.
 If you are driving to work and a road is blocked by a traffic accident – the change in course (detour) is caused by the circumstances.
 If a family changes their childcare plan and no longer need you as their nanny, you must look for a new job as a result of the circumstances, not necessarily because you wanted a job change.

 Change can be highly emotional.
 An underlying factor in how we respond to change is influenced by our personality and our level of acceptance of uncertainty.
 Someone who takes comfort in routines and schedules might get thrown off or unsettled by an unexpected change.
 A different person with more of a “go with the flow” mentality might be able to take unexpected change in stride and welcome the novelty of plans.
 Where do you fall on this spectrum?
 Reflecting on this part of personality can help us better understand why some changes are harder for us than others.
 It can also help us see what sorts of internal obstacles get in our own way when we are navigating changes.

 Another factor that impacts how people accept change is how much we feel we are in control of the change.
 Changes that feel more within our control cause less stress, however, we all experience changes in our lives that are unexpected and out of our control.
 If we cannot change the outcome, we benefit from working to accept it.
-Acceptance does not mean that we like the change or approve of what is happening, but instead it is an acknowledgement of what is happening without judgment of it being good or bad.
+Acceptance does not mean that we like the change or approve of what is happening, but instead it is an acknowledgment of what is happening without judgment of it being good or bad.
 Though this is a simple concept, acceptance can be very challenging.

 Even though we may not be able to have any control over the change itself, with acceptance we can work to control our reaction to the change.
 Our response can be positive or negative.
 While making space for our negative reactions and feelings is important and healthy, channeling energy into proactive and more positive responses can often lead to a healthier reaction.
 How can we do this?
 Be determined to make the most of the change by being open to new ideas and opportunities.
 Keep things in perspective.
 It’s easy to get caught up in the short-term repercussions (How will I find a new job?
 How will I pay bills?), and these are important.
 But try not to panic.
 Set reasonable expectations and work to achieve them.
 Don’t deny the situation or wait to deal with it – take immediate action